Professor of natural resource management

 Cable led the first K-State study tours to Africa and recently led a study abroad trip to India.
 He has won several K-State teaching and advising awards, including the Conoco Outstanding Undergraduate Teaching Award.
 The U.S. Environmental Protection Agency and the U.S. Department of Agriculture have honored him for outstanding teaching in the field of conservation education.
 He received the Master of Interpretation Award from the National Association for Interpretation in 1996, and was named a fellow of the association in 2000.
 His other honors include the William C. Everhart Award in 2005 from Clemson University for achievements in fostering appreciation of cultural and historic heritage, and K-State's International Educator Award in 2008.

 Two of his three heritage interpretation texts are part of the reading set for professional certification from the National Association for Interpretation.
 These two books have been translated and are used in Taiwan and the People's Republic of China.
 It also has been used to train tour guides and park rangers in countries including France, Laos, Honduras and Paraguay.
-Two other recent books, "Driving Across Kansas" and "Driving Across Missouri," help travelers along Interstate 70 interpret the landscapes of Kansas and Missouri.
+Two other books, "Driving Across Kansas" and "Driving Across Missouri," help travelers along Interstate 70 interpret the landscapes of Kansas and Missouri.
+His most recent book, published by The History Press, is "Traveling Through Illinois: Stories of Landmarks and Landscapes Between Chicago and St. Louis."
 Cable’s book "Commitments of the Heart: Odysseys in West African Conservation" includes a foreword from famed conservationist and chimpanzee expert Jane Goodall.

 Cable can be reached at 785-532-1408 or email@example.com.